FOREX-Dollar on track for winning week as US jobs data awaited, euro firm

 He also said the Governing Council had discussed removing a reference to lowering interest rates in its forward guidance, and had increased its inflation and growth profile for the euro zone next year.

-Draghi's optimism pressured the pound, which fell as low as $1.2134 overnight, its deepest trough since Jan.
-17. It was last slightly lower on the day at $1.2160, down more than 1 percent for the week.
+Draghi's optimism pressured the pound, which fell as low as $1.2134, its deepest trough since Jan.
+17. It was last slightly lower on the day at $1.2159, down more than 1 percent for the week.

 MOSCOW, June 16 The task of Russia's central bank is to make sure that inflation expectations keep falling in the economy, Central Bank Governor Elvira Nabiullina said on Friday.